wgseligman/GramsSim/GramsDataObj/README.md

 ### grams::ReadoutMap

-This data object, created by [GramsReadoutSim](../GramsReadoutSim), contains the association of the electron clusters created in [GramsDetSim](../GramsDetSim) to the elements of the readout geometry.
+This data object, created by [GramsReadoutSim](../GramsReadoutSim) for each event, contains the association of the electron clusters created in [GramsDetSim](../GramsDetSim) to the elements of the readout geometry.
 See the `GramsReadoutSim` page for additional information.

 | <img src="../GramsDataObj/images/grams_ReadoutMap.png" width="85%" /> |
 | :------------------------------------------------------------: |